iddi/oogway-processing/oogway/README.md

 	pd()
 	down()

-Pull the pen down �C drawing when moving.
+Put the pen down for drawing when moving.

 ### penUp | pu | up
     penUp()
     pu()
     up()

-Pull the pen up �C no drawing when moving.
+Pull the pen up from drawing when moving.

 ### penSize
     penSize()